semgrep/bento/BETA_GUIDELINES.md

 # Bento
 Thanks for trying Bento.
-We would like you to follow these steps prior to the user interview.
+We ask that you to follow these steps prior to the user interview.
  - Install Bento: ```pip3 install bento-cli```
  - Initialize Bento: ```bento init``` (please provide your email when prompted)
  - Run Bento: ```bento check```